-BA230 Human Resource Management - 4.5 Credit Hours
+BA230 Human Resource Management - 4.5 Credit Hours (55 contact hours)

 The recruitment and selection of employees, labor relations, training programs, service records, efficiency ratings, compensation and employee development programs, labor turnover, and employee morale are all covered in this course.
 The course will examine personnel practices of several companies that have developed outstanding personnel programs.